pathtofile/CveEventWrite-Import-Scanner/README.md

 # Import Scanner

-This tool scans all PEs in a directory for the import `CveEventWrite`, a new function that Writes CVE details to ETW and the Event Log
+This tool scans all PEs in a directory for the import `CveEventWrite`, a new function that Writes CVE details to ETW and the Event Log.

+Decided to make this to help look for uses of the new-ish `CveEventWrite` function, in response to this twitter thread: https://twitter.com/taviso/status/1217824132504535040?s=21

 # Build
 Build `importscanner.sln`